What is the function of the FAA Class 3 Review Committee (C3RC)?

 Even though the flight would not be sanctioned by Tripoli, if, as a Tripoli member, you would like the C3RC to help with the FAA package, a request for support may be made to Kent Newman and will be subject to review and approval by the Tripoli BoD and available C3RC time.

-Project submissions should be made 90 days before the day of the launch.
+Project submissions must be made 90 days before the day of the launch.
 The FAA requires 45 days with a full-time staff; the C3RC requires 45 days with part-time volunteers.
 Submissions may be accepted with less lead time but no guarantee for completion to meet the FAA time-frame can be made.

 How do I submit my information to the C3RC

-Do I have to do anything else beside submit my project to the C3RC
+Do I have to do anything else beside submit my project to the C3RC?